sphero-inc/sphero.js/README.markdown

 ## License

 Copyright (c) 2015-2016 Orbotix.

-MIT Licensed.
+Licensed under the MIT license.
 For more details, see the `LICENSE` file.